Thiebosh/M1_S2_parallele_distribue/README.md

 - synchronize main thread and workers (3way handshake style)
 - stop threads at any time if sleeping

-Step3 :
+**Step3 :**
-- temporal synchronization (time diff between thread syn ack and thread ack deduced from frequency)
+- temporal synchronization : time diff between thread syn ack and thread ack, moduled by frequency (in case of greater than it), and then, deduced from frequency

 Step4 :
 - sort files transfert by weigth in auxiliary thread before send them in queue

-Step4 :
+Step5 :
 - stop synchronization at any time ? => already done for workers, usefull for scanner?

+todo : rework close condition. await asyncio.sleep(0.2) at the end of synchronize_directory won't be sufficient in case of heavy work which will throw one or more of the workers out of thoses 0.2s of "danger closing zone"

 V3
 replace threads by process "just to see"